 Because I tie to my trailer with a breakaway halter, I decided to get one of the mane clips (I.C.E.
 UltraLite) for my NATRC rides.
 It stayed in great all weekend (through several head shakes and a bucking fit...) and didn't damage her mane at all!
 Here we are going down the trail at the Music Meadows ride in Westcliffe, CO, I.C.E. clip (UltraLite) in place!

 Sarah Rinne, executive director of NATRC (North American Trail Ride Conference), is competing in 16 rides during 2017.
-She's been using UltraLite on every ride in Tate's braid for over a year now.
+She's uses our I.C.E.
+UltraLite on every ride.

 In Sarah's words: